Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Core/Plotting Our Blocks/README.md

 }
 ```
 While we do this assignment, we can make use `height` as well as the `vertical-align` property to give the necessary height to the division and also to vertically align some of the inline-blocks.

+### Requirements:
+- Copy the code above to set up the assignment
+- Apply CSS properties to recreate the image above